YuKnight/GooglePlayBot/README.md

   </a>
 </p>

-Prototype for android app store optimization by growing downloads.
+Android prototype for app store optimization by growing downloads.
 It's not fully functional for today

 Article https://habrahabr.ru/post/338934/